 Former Leeds Rhinos scrum-half Rob Burrow CBE was diagnosed with motor neurone disease in December 2019, just two years after ending his playing career by captaining Leeds to a record-extending eighth Super League Grand Final.

-The MND Association Patron is one of an estimated 5,000 adults in the UK currently living with motor neurone disease.
+Now an MND Association Patron, Rob is one of an estimated 5,000 adults in the UK currently living with MND.
 Every day, an average of six people are diagnosed with MND.
-The MND Association focuses on improving access to care, funding research, and campaigning for those people living with, or affected by, MND.
+The MND Association focuses on improving access to care, funding research, and campaigning for people living with, or affected by, MND.

 Will you join in the fight against MND?

 A gift from you today will not only help to support families living with MND, like Rob’s, but will also fund vital research in the search for a cure.
 With your help, we hope to save other families from the heartache of a motor neurone disease diagnosis in the future.

 In 2023 a new marathon to honour rugby league legend Rob Burrow CBE launched, with the MND Association named as a charity partner.